Purpose of the Position

 The mission of WHO’s Health Emergencies Programme (The Programme) is to help countries, and to coordinate international action, to prevent, prepare for, detect, rapidly respond to, and recover from outbreaks and emergencies.

-Under the supervision of the Team Lead, the overall guidance of the Incident Manager and WHO Head of Country Office, and working closely with counterparts at the respective regional office, HQ, other WHO staff and partners, the incumbent acts as the specialist for the assessment of the national water, sanitation and hygiene situation.
-This involves ongoing contacts with a broad range of WHO staff and responders as well as a broad range of officials from the Ministry of Health (MOH), to provide expertise and authoritative advice on priority actions to be taken and contribute in designing and implementing water and sanitation plans of action pertaining to the incident management, including identifying needs, resources and gaps, negotiating access to common logistics facilities at country level.
+Under the supervision of the Team Lead, the overall guidance of the Incident Manager and Head of WHO Country office and working closely with counterparts at the respective regional office, HQ, other WHO staff and partners, the incumbent has the front line responsibility for the assessment of the national water, sanitation and hygiene situation and support to the Ministry of Health (MOH).
+This involves ongoing contacts with a broad range of WHO staff and responders as well as a broad range of officials from the MOH, to provide expertise and authoritative advice on priority actions to be taken.
+In addition, the incumbent will contribute to designing and implementing water and sanitation plans of action pertaining to the incident management, including identifying needs, resources and gaps, negotiating access to common logistics facilities at country level.

 During deployment, the duty station may change, and duties may be modified, based upon the technical needs of the Programme.

-2. Follow up and report country progress on WASH activities within the health facilities and for health activities in the context of the incident management system.
-Identify gaps and propose remedial actions.
+2. Monitor and report on country progress on WASH activities within the health facilities and for health activities in the context of the incident management system.
+Evaluate gaps and needs and propose remedial actions for improvement.

-3. Provide technical expertise, and when required, onsite support to the health partners on WASH, coordinating and proactively participate in the design and implementation of plans to build up or rehabilitate emergency health facilities.
+3. Advise and, when required, provide onsite support to the health partners on WASH.
+Proactively co-design and coordinate the implementation of plans to build up or rehabilitate emergency health facilities.

-4. Provide onsite support to ensure applicability and appropriate implementation of the recommended infection control activities in the health facilities and for the health activities supported by the WHO, specifically for medical waste management, safe and dignified burial of infectious bodies, health of staff and patient protection.
+4. Provide onsite support to ensure applicability and appropriate implementation of the recommended infection control activities in the health facilities and for the health activities supported by the WHO, specifically for medical waste management, safe and dignified burial of infectious bodies, health staff and patients protection.

-6. Secure water, hygiene, sanitation and infection control for health activities within the WASH cluster, providing implementation guidance.
+6. Secure water, hygiene, sanitation and infection control expertise within the WASH cluster, providing implementation guidance.

-7. Conduct required training for MOH staff and WHO partners to build up local competences and facilitate the compliance with the WASH standards for all health activities.
+7. Lead the training for MOH staff and WHO partners to build up local competences and ease the implementation of the water, hygiene and sanitation standard for all health activities.

-8. Draft required evaluation or situation reports to ensure appropriate communication with the OSL lead and all related technical experts.
+8. Write required evaluation or situation reports to ensure appropriate communication with OSL lead and all related technical experts.
+Represent WHO in the inter-agency WASH Cluster mechanism, and lead the WHO contribution to the WASH Cluster, by ensuring an ongoing, timely and technically sound input.

 9. Perform any other related incident-specific duties, as required by the functional supervisor.

-• Excellent interpersonal skills with ability to promote cohesive actions and convince officials with tact and diplomacy.
+- Excellent interpersonal skills with ability to promote cohesive action and convince officials with tact and diplomacy.

-• Knowledge of WHO, the UN System or NGO work in the field of response relief and/or of their practices and procedures as related to the work.
+- Knowledge of WHO, the UN system or a nongovernmental organization (NGO) work in the field of response relief and/or of their practices and procedures as related to the work.

-• At least five (5) years relevant experience, at the national and international levels, in the design and implementation of water and sanitation assessment and/or the design and management of related projects in emergency situations.
+- At least seven (7) years of relevant experience, at the national and international level, in the design and implementation of water and sanitation assessment and/or the design and management of related projects in emergency situations.

-• Some experience or a sound knowledge of WHO mandate and goals or in UN organizations/agencies, international institutions, health cluster partners, recognized humanitarian organizations or NGOs.
+- Some experience or a sound knowledge of WHO mandate and goals or in UN organizations/agencies, health cluster partners, recognized humanitarian organizations, international institutions or NGOs.

 Use of Language Skills